gitaler/cat_dog_classification/README.md

 Project explained in 'report.pdf'

-If you have already downloaded the dataset, comment out the first two lines of the main function and create the 'dataset' folder.
+If you have already downloaded the dataset, comment out lines 11-12 of the main() function and create the 'dataset' folder.
 Insert the dataset into it.

 dataset/\
 │\